-You know the feeling… the job interview isn’t going well, but what can you do about it?
+You know the feeling… the job interview didn’t go well, but what can you do about it?

 The job interview really is supposed to be a conversation, not an interrogation.
 I know it can feel intimidating.
 They’ve got the job and you want the job.
-But sometimes, when you enter into the situation with a feeling of desperation or anxiety, your nervous energy spoils all the fun!
+But sometimes, when you enter into the situation feeling anxious (or desperate), your nervous energy spoils all the fun!

 You Only Have One Chance

 Your first interview is like an audition.
 Your performance (answers) will determine if you will move forward in the competition for the job.
-Unfortunately, unlike an elementary schoolyard game, you don’t get a do-over, well, at least if you don’t ask.
+Unfortunately, unlike an elementary schoolyard game, you don’t get a do-over, well, at least if you won’t if you don’t ask.

 If you mess up during the interview, you can ask for a do-over!
 Really, try it and see what the response is.
 It is certainly better to ask than not say anything at all.
 What’s the worse thing the interviewer can say?
 This is your chance to recover and move on to the next level.
 Geez, how badly do you want the job?
 And last time I checked, none of us were perfect.
 Admit you made a mistake and try again!

 Focus On Your Audience

 If you were a comedian on stage doing your schtick and no one laughed, that would be a bad sign, right?
 That failing comedian could either continue using the same style/approach/routine or switch up their act in an attempt to improve how they connect with the audience.
 We’re human beings and like it or not, our emotions and feelings play a pretty big role in determining our decisions- even in hiring.
 Your audience is the interviewer.
 They want to feel some sort of a connection, which is at least 50% your responsibility.

 - Watch their body language (eyes, arms, face- the whole body!)
 Are they looking at you or somewhere else?
 How are they sitting in their chair?
 What are they doing with their arms and legs (if you can see them)?